dnknth/ldap-ui/README.md

 Search uses a (configurable) set of criteria (`cn`, `gn`, `sn`, and `uid`) if the query does not contain `=`.
 Wildcards are supported, e.g. `f*` will match all `cn`, `gn`, `sn`, and `uid` starting with `f`.
-Additionally, arbitrary attributes can be searched with an LDAP filter specification, for example `sn=F*` or `uidNumber>=100`.
+Additionally, arbitrary attributes can be searched with an LDAP filter specification, for example `sn=F*`.

 ### Caveats

 * The software is fairly new.
-I use it on production directories, but you should probably test-drive it first.
+I use it on production directories, but advise caution.
 * It works with [OpenLdap](http://www.openldap.org) using simple bind.
 Other directories have not been tested, and SASL authentication schemes are presently not supported.
 * Passwords are transmitted as plain text.
 The LDAP server is expected to hash them (OpenLdap 2.4 does).
 I strongly recommend to expose the app through a TLS-enabled web server.
 * HTTP *Basic Authentication* is triggered unless the `AUTHORIZATION` request variable is already set by some upstream HTTP server.